rmnelapatla/CalcAutomation/README.md

     And User click on 2 number button

     And User click on "=" operation button

-    Then User click on "c" operation button

     And Verify text should "2"

-    And Verify text should "0.987"

 # Find the bug in staging with below combination data